-Tying this all back into our episode today, I’m sharing with you 5 common medical school interview questions and how you can answer them to help you prepare for the entire interview process.
+Today, I’m sharing with you 5 common medical school interview questions and how you can answer them to help you prepare for the entire interview process.

-Being prepared for these five questions today will help you get started in the right direction in terms of preparing for the interview.
+Being prepared to answer these five common medical school interview questions will help you get started in the right direction with your interview prep.

 5 Common Medical School Interview Questions and How to Answer Them